Record-setting Shanaka Helps Sri Lanka Level T20 Series Against India - UrduPoint

 "You can have a bad day but you shouldn't be going away from basics," said India skipper Hardik Pandya.

 "In this situation it's very difficult.
 In the past as well he's bowled no-balls.
-It's not about blaming but a no-ball is a crime."
+It's not about blaming him or being too hard on him but a no-ball in any format is a crime."
 Mendis reached his fifty off 27 deliveries with a cracking six, but Yuzvendra Chahal broke through to get Mendis trapped lbw and Sri Lanka lost three more wickets.

 Charith Asalanka, a left-hand batsman, hit 37 off 19 balls before falling to tearaway quick Umran Malik, who got Wanindu Hasaranga for a duck on the next ball.